slatedocs/slate/source/includes/_reference.md

 ## Billing

+### Free Trial

+We offer a no-risk, free 14-day trial.
+Delete your monitored apps before the trial concludes and you don't pay.

+### Billing Date

+Your first bill is 30 days after your signup date.

+### Subscription Style

-You can choose the billing approach that makes sense for your organization.
-We offer two billing options:
+You can choose the subscription style that makes sense for your organization.
+We offer two subscription styles:

-### Per-Server
+#### Per-Server

 __This is the default approach__.
 You are billed for the number of servers that are actively reporting on your billing date.

-### Per-Request
+#### Per-Request

 If you have a smaller application or have many smaller instances or Docker containers per-request billing may make more sense.
 Volume discounts are automatically applied as your application handles more throughput.

-### Changing your Billing Option
+### Changing your subsciption style

-You can pick your billing approach in the billing area within Scout.
+You can pick your subscription styles in the billing area within Scout.
 Your billing preference can not be retroactively applied.

 ## Replacing New Relic